w3f/polkadot-wiki/docs/glossary.md

 ## Byzantine Fault Tolerance

-The property of a system that is tolerant of Byzantine faults; that is, a system where not only may individual subsystems fail, but it may not be clear if a particular subsystem has failed or not.
+The property of a system that is tolerant of Byzantine faults; a system where not only may individual subsystems fail, but it may not be clear if a particular subsystem has failed or not.
 That is, different observers on the system may not agree on whether or not the system has failed.
 Ensuring Byzantine fault tolerance is an important part of developing any distributed system.